nih-fmrif/NIMH_repro_2017_08/README.md

-# NIMH Reproducibility Workshop, August, 2017
+# NIMH Reproducibility Workshop, August 2017
 Repository for the NIMH Workshop on Open and Reproducible Neuroscience on Aug 1 &amp; 2, 2017

 Setup instructions: